 Generally speaking, artificial grass is always installed the same way – namely atop a well-excavated project area that has been back-filled with a compacted sub-base.
-The difference between a premium installation and basic installation is found at the edges and concerns one key factor – sub-grade Bend-a-Board.
+The difference between a premium installation and a basic installation concerns one key factor – sub-grade Bend-a-Board.

 In a premium installation, a special product called sub-grade Bend-a-Board is used.
 Bend-a-Board is a flexible framing material that is used not only to create unique lawn shapes but also to better secure the artificial grass – hence the “premium” designation.
 It takes more material and more work to install Bend-a-Board but the result is a better overall installation.

 As shown in Figure 2, everything you would find in a basic installation is included in a premium installation.
-But in the premium installation we see the addition of the Bend-a-Board, which is itself secured using perimeter stakes.
+But in the premium installation, we see the addition of the Bend-a-Board, which is secured using perimeter stakes.
 The advantage as far as securing the grass goes is that the grass edges can be attached to the Bend-a-Board using a pneumatic staple gun.
 This process provides exceptional dimensional stability and significantly reduces the potential for wrinkles to appear in the grass.
-And added benefits of the Bend-a-Board is that it allows the edges of the grass to be tucked.
+Added benefits of the Bend-a-Board are that it allows the edges of the grass to be tucked.
 As you lay the Bend-a-Board around the entire perimeter you’ll want to leave a quarter-inch gap between your hard edge and the Bend-a-Board itself.
-It’s into that gap you’ll tuck the grass edges.
+You’ll tuck the grass edges into that gap.
 This tucking produces a very natural, realistic look as the grass appears to cascade – ever so slightly – over the edge, just as a natural grass lawn would.